redips789/redips789.github.io/docs/spring-certification/Spring-Container-Dependency-IOC.md

 - Standardizes parts of application development.
 - Reduces boilerplate code

-## What is an interface andwhat are the advantages of making use of them in Java?
+## What is an interface and what are the advantages of making use of them in Java?

 A Java (Java 8 and later) interface is a reference that can contain the following:
 - Constants